Muniswamy366/DesignPatternsRepo/src/dp/microservices/CQRS.md

 🎯 Goal:
 - To optimize ``performance, scalability``, and security by handling reads and writes separately.

-#### When to Use

-1. 🧠 Separation of Concerns
-  - Writes (Commands): Focus on business logic and validations.

-  - Reads (Queries): Focus on displaying data efficiently (e.g., joined DTOs).

-  - This makes your code cleaner, simpler, and easier to maintain.

-2. ⚡ Performance Optimization
-- Read models can be denormalized and optimized for fast queries.

-- Write models can focus on consistency and validation.

-- You can use different databases (e.g., SQL for writes, NoSQL for reads).

-3. 📈 Independent Scaling
-- Read traffic is usually much higher than write traffic.

-- With CQRS, you can scale read and write services separately.

-✅ Use CQRS when:

-- High read/write load

-- Complex business logic on commands

-- Need different scaling for read and write

-- Event sourcing or distributed systems involved

-🚫 Avoid CQRS when:

-- Simple CRUD system

-- Low scalability needs

-- Team isn’t experienced in handling eventual consistency

-## 🧠 What is CQRS (Quick Recap)

-**CQRS (Command Query Responsibility Segregation)** = Separate systems for:

-* **Commands (Write)** → create/update/delete
-* **Queries (Read)** → fetch data

----

 # 🎯 When to Use CQRS (Real Use Cases)